ArenaNet

-ArenaNet, LLC is an American video game developer and subsidiary of NCSoft, founded in 2000 by Mike O'Brien, Patrick Wyatt and Jeff Strain and located in Bellevue, Washington.
+ArenaNet, LLC is an American video game developer and subsidiary of NC, founded in 2000 by Mike O'Brien, Patrick Wyatt and Jeff Strain and located in Bellevue, Washington.
 They are most notable as developers of the online role-playing game series Guild Wars.

 History

 Originally named Triforge, ArenaNet was founded in 2000 by three veterans of Blizzard Entertainment: Mike O'Brien ("Mo"), Jeff Strain, and Patrick Wyatt.
 They had previously held senior roles in the production of Warcraft, StarCraft, and Diablo games, as well as in shared technologies like the battle.net service and "Mo pack" (.mpq) file format.
 The company was acquired by NCSoft in December 2002 during development of its then-unannounced first title, Guild Wars.

 On September 10, 2008, NCSoft announced the formation of NCSoft West, headquartered in Seattle, Washington.
 Strain and Wyatt left ArenaNet to take roles at NCSoft West in 2008, and ultimately left NCSoft in 2009, leaving O'Brien as the sole remaining founder.

 Across 2016, designer/writer Jeff Grubb, game director Colin Johanson, and Josh "Grouch" Davis left ArenaNet for positions at Amazon Game Studios.
 O'Brien, who was then CEO, served as interim game director for about 1.5 years, until the release of Path of Fire.
 The game director role was then filled by Mike Z(adorojny), though he too quietly left for Amazon in 2019.
 The Amazon defectors were credited on Crucible.